DSPG-Young-Scholars-Program/dspg20career/content/overview.md

 ### Project Goals {style=text-align:center}

-As part of a larger project with the Army Research Institute we seek to develop predictve models and metrics to describe the career pathways of veterans and active duty Soldiers.
+As part of a larger project with the Army Research Institute we seek to develop predictive models and metrics to describe the career pathways of veterans and active duty Soldiers.
 This can lead to new quantitative approaches to Army personnel planning and talent management.

 ### Our Approach {style=text-align:center}